 Open post

 Winter

-Summer comes alive with bright wildflowers, lush meadows and snow-capped mountain peaks.
-Outdoor adventures abound from mellow strolls through the forest to challenging climbs.
-Beginner trails to extreme single track call out to mountain bikers of all levels.
+Summer comes alive with bright wildflowers, lush meadows, and snow-capped mountain peaks.
+Outdoor adventures abound, from mellow strolls through the forest to challenging climbs—beginner trails to extreme single-track calls out to mountain bikers of all levels.
 Rock climbers and hikers can summit a myriad of 14,000-foot peaks.
-Take a horseback ride, ATV or off-road vehicle along 100-year-old mining trails.
-In Town, a custom skate park puts even a seasoned skater to the test.
+Take a horseback ride, ATV or off-road vehicle along 100-year-old mining trails. while in town a custom skate park is ready to put even a seasoned skaters to the test.

+Open post